SAS-DHRH/dhcc-toolkit/content/toolkit/working-practices.md

 New technologies for facilitating **data traffic**, like 5G, come with a massive growth of data consumption.
 In terms of impact, the rule of thumb for least energy intensive to most would be: Wired connection > Wifi > 3G > 4G > 5G.
 A poor internet connection has a better carbon footprint than a strong one.

 For example, let’s imagine you use a smartphone for one hour and you stream something in HD quality.
-With a “low” Wifi connection you might need 4g CO2 in total, with a “high” Wifi connection you might need 10g CO2 in total.
-Source: [The Carbon Footprint of Streamiving Video - Fact-Checking the Headlines](https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines)
+With a 'low' Wifi connection you might need 4g CO2 in total, with a 'high' Wifi connection you might need 10g CO2 in total.
+Source: [The Carbon Footprint of Streaming Video - Fact-Checking the Headlines](https://www.iea.org/commentaries/the-carbon-footprint-of-streaming-video-fact-checking-the-headlines)

 Best practice around **emailing**, especially storage, remains a subject of debate, and we invite perspectives and evidence to inform future editions of the toolkit.
 You can minimise the impact of emails by following a few simple rules.
 First, avoid integrating an image footer as a signature in your emails.
 Second, avoid emailing large groups of people unless it is necessary.
 Third, a link to a document, rather than an attachment, may save energy.